CtrlK

 Trigger Term Quality

-Excellent coverage of natural trigger terms: 'run integration tests', 'execute integration tests', '/run-integration', '/rit', 'integration tests', 'test suites', 'code coverage'.
-These are terms users would naturally say.
+Includes strong natural trigger terms users would say: 'run integration tests', 'execute integration tests', '/run-integration', '/rit', 'integration tests', 'test suites', 'code coverage'.
+Good coverage of both natural language and command-style triggers.

 3 / 3